mlxd/PLext/README.md

 ## Performance

 No new package escapes the runtime performance checks.
 As this is a proof of concept, the runtime performance isn't expected to be on par with Lightning, though it should surpass bare Python/Numpy performance.
+The notebook `py/LightningVPyPLext.jl` showcases this for Lightning and PLext.
+Interestingly, when adding in memoization functionality with an LRU cache (to avoid blowing the memory wall) we get almost the same performance as lightning.